MBV-Media/bambee-generator/README.md

 **Install Bambee WordPress theme the first time:**
 ```
-# Go to the wp-content directory of your WordPress
+# Go to the wp-content directory of your WordPress installation
 cd wp-content
 # Run the generator
 $ yo bambee